 There are many things to consider when buying a new or used vehicle.
-These include setting a budget, insurance providers, how to evaluate options properly, and knowing what a great deal looks like.
+These include setting a budget, comparing insurance providers, evaluating car options, and knowing what a great deal looks like.
 Then, if you're planning on financing, you need to make sure it's done correctly, as it will be a long term commitment for you.

 It can be mind-boggling sometimes when you think about it all.
 Plus, there's a lot of contradicting information floating around on the internet about this topic.

 Instead of searching far and wide, stick with us, and we'll walk you through each step of the way.
 By the end of this blog post, you should be confident and in the know about getting your next vehicle — without the headaches.